GaneshNeo/Docket/programs.md

 ## Conditional Statements

-1. Hello World
-2. Number of coins for N cents
+1. Number of coins for N cents
-3. Odd or Even
+2. Odd or Even
-4. Leap year
+3. Leap year
-5. Swap without third variable
+4. Swap without third variable
-6. Swap 2 numbers
+5. Swap 2 numbers
-7. Swap second and last digit of a number
+6. Swap second and last digit of a number

 ## loops